konschri/Football-YellowCards/README.md

 Inside ![extra seasons](https://github.com/konschri/sporty/tree/main/datasets/extra_seasons_with_missing_values), you can also find some extra scraped seasons that were not used though, due to increased number of missing values.
 If you are interested to drop some of the variables that we used in our approach, we suggest to search for extra seasons that may contain useful information.

+The final step of this process is the transformation of the numerical target variable into a binary variable (over/under) 4.5 yellow cards.

 ## ✂️ Dimensionality Reduction <a name = "dimensionality_reduction"></a>